tfulanchan/kau-docs/docs/486/ch7.md

 + The book describe, summarize, and further developed thedisruptive theory ofstrategic innovations and supported itwith new evidence and more detailed explanations.

 Introduction
-+ The strategy ofdisruption is
++ The strategy of disruption is
-+ One ofthemost influential theories inrecent years
++ One of the most influential theories inrecent years
-+ Itprovides apowerful framework for executives toidentify emerging opportunities and challenges inthemarket
++ It provides apowerful framework for executives toidentify emerging opportunities and challenges inthemarket
 + Develop appropriate strategic responses.
-+ Itprovides aninsightful explanation toaquestion that has been puzzling academics, consultants and business executives for decades:
++ It provides aninsightful explanation toaquestion that has been puzzling academics, consultants and business executives for decades:
 + Why do successful companies failtosustain profitable growth for more than a few years ?

 Introduction
 + According to this theory, thecompanies fail not because the executives and workers aredoing abad job.

 But because
 + They have been doing an excellent job in what they are supposed to be doing
 + Improving products rapidly and continuously
 + Focusing onneeds ofthehigh-end, most profitable customers.